 Time consumed installing, understanding, and setting up the tool.

-The tool will be ideal fit if it can precisely translate the technical documents as well.
+The tool will be an ideal fit if it can precisely translate the technical documents as well.

-The best translation tool will be purchased to make website more accessible for clients.
+The best translation tool will be purchased to make the website more accessible for clients.

 Technical details

-For DBI, the top most priority is to have systems which can give great user experience to non – English speakers in a way that they can properly understand the website content and interact with it in their preferred languages.
+For DBI, the top most priority is to have systems which can give great user experience by making website content understandable to non – English speaking customers and can translate company’s technical documentations accurately without changing semantics of the original documents.

-AI translators can be unreliable when it has to translate content without actually altering the semantics of it [1].
-There are several different kind of machine translations used by companies these days [2].
-The different types of machine translations are: Rule – based machine translation (RBMT), Statistical machine translation (SMT), and Neural machine translation (NMT) [2].
-See the figure 1 to get an incite on how machine translation has progressed over years.
+AI translators can be unreliable when it has to translate content without altering the semantics of it [1].
+There are several different kinds of machine translations used by companies these days [2].
+The different types of machine translations are Rule – based machine translation (RBMT), Statistical machine translation (SMT), and Neural machine translation (NMT) [2].
+See the figure 1 to get an insight on how machine translation has progressed over years.

 In order to provide accurate translation without changing it’s meaning the AI tool must be able to understand which type of machine translation can be applied on specific content.

 Memsource translate can effectively solve accuracy problem as, “it will automatically select the most suitable MT engine based on language pair, domain, and content type” [2].
-Moreover, Memsource will provide customized machine translation engines so company can add their own technical terminologies [4] hence it can provide translation for general pages as well as technical documents.
-Memsource has leading machine translation engines like - Amazon translate, Microsoft translate, Google translate, DeepL many more - read to use refer to figure 2.
-Their AI powered algorithm focuses on post editing also, the translations with high quality score are automatically excluded from post editing [4] hence it is less time consuming.
+Moreover, Memsource will provide customized machine translation engines so company can add their own technical terminologies [4] hence if we get custom made engine which uses all three machine translation methods we can get translation for general pages as well as technical documents.
+Memsource has leading machine translation engines like - Amazon translate, Microsoft translate, Google translate, DeepL many more - read to use; figure 2 shows how many different types of engines Memsource uses to provide accurate translations Additionally, their AI powered algorithm focuses on post editing also, the translations with high quality score are automatically excluded from post editing [4] hence it is less time consuming.

 Unbabel has customer centric approach towards translation [6].
 It is more inclined towards providing translation for website’s customer service chat boxes.
-Unbabel uses human editors and advance artificial intelligence together to provide efficient, fast, and high-quality translations [6] figure 1 illustrates how the process works.
-Its machine translation software can, “Translate text word for word, or incorporate rule or statistic-based functions” [6] and then these translations are checked and edited by human translators which ensures preciseness of translation.
+Unbabel uses human editors and advance artificial intelligence together to provide efficient, fast, and high-quality translations [6] figure 3 illustrates how Unbabel’s translation process works.
+Its machine translation software can, “Translate text word for word, or incorporate rule or statistic-based functions” [6] and then these translations are checked and edited by human translators this hybrid approach ensures preciseness of translation.
 Moreover, as customer can chat with customer service agent in their native tongue anytime they visit website, this will give a good user experience to them.

-Figure 2 [7]
+Figure 3 [7]